Marcel Amont: International career

 At the beginning of the 1960s, Amont would develop a prolific career getting more than 5 gold albums and achieve successes such as «Les Bleuets d'Azur» and «Le balayeur du roy».
-He also recorded his success which was sold in 80 million copies «Dans le coeur de ma blonde» in 1961.
+In 1961 he recorded «Dans le coeur de ma blonde» which was sold in 80 million copies.

 The following year he popularized the song composed by Charles Aznavour, "Un mexicain" which also reached number one in France.
-From that moment on, the public knew him as the most prolific singer in the Francophone world, although he was behind Charles Aznavour and Gilbert Bécaud.
+From that moment on, the public knew him as one of the most prolific singers in the Francophone world, although he was behind Charles Aznavour and Gilbert Bécaud.

-In that same year in 1962, he offered his first solo exhibition to Bobino for 3 1/2 months, he sold out; In addition to his own texts, he creates several songs signed by Claude Nougaro (Le Balayeur du Roy, Penholder, Tango of Twins, Le Jazz et la Java).
+In that same year in 1962, he offered his first solo exhibition to Bobino for 3 1/2 months, he sold out; In addition to his own texts, he created several songs signed by Claude Nougaro (Le Balayeur du Roy, Penholder, Tango of Twins, Le Jazz et la Java).
 He made his first tour in 1963 in Luxembourg in concert.
-Immediately released another album Fantaisie Sur Des Airs D 'Opérettes with 14 songs.
+Immediately afterwards, he released another album Fantaisie Sur Des Airs D'Opérettes with 14 songs.

 In 1965, he returned to Olympia for five weeks.
 Very noticeable innovation: in its staging, it evolved around it with dancers.
-He would continue to record 45rpm records until 1969.
+He would continue to record 45 rpm records until 1969.
 On 1 October 1967, he hosted the first color television show in the history of French television (Amont Tour).